 - ISO 42001 is certifiable through accredited bodies, but it targets the AI management system rather than agent behavior.

-AIUC-1’s accreditation authority differs from its peers.
+AIUC-1’s accreditation approach differs from its peers.
 ISO 42001 works through accredited certification bodies, SOC 2 is governed by the AICPA, and the NIST frameworks carry the authority of a federal standards agency.
 AIUC itself accredits AIUC-1’s auditors.
 Describing the framework as a “standard,” therefore, rests on AIUC’s own authority rather than an external accreditation body.

 Three structural questions apply to AIUC-1.